karimzain/Nemo/README.md

 import mediapipe
 import cv2
 ---
+# This is a Python code block
+print("Hello, world!")
 Open the Unity project and configure the settings.
 Run the main.py script to start the game.
 Contributing